dimitriwauters/PANDI/README.md

 (with a defined granularity).
 These entropy points will then be used to construct some statistics to determine, with the help of some machine learning, if the analysed software is packed or not.
 The entry point of the software and the entry point of the unpacked software (if any) will be also used to extract statistics.

+Some parameters can be tweaked to modify the behavior of this option.
+These parameters are:
+- `--entropy_granularity=1000` (or `panda_entropy_granularity=1000`) define the granularity to adopt between two analysis of the entropy.
+We use the basic blocks of PANDA as our metric and analysis only a portion of them to minimize the time needed to finish the whole analysis.
+Here we defined that the entropy is computed every 1000 basic block.
+- `--max_entropy_list_length=0` (or `panda_max_entropy_list_length=0`) define the maximum length of the list containing the computed entropy of the sections.
+If the length of this list reach the limit, the entropy analysis is stopped.
+The default value for this parameter is 0, meaning that the list can be any size.

 A file is generated with the result of the entropy analysis under the `./output` directory.
 It is also possible to see a visual representation of the entropy points can also be obtained by running the python script